Use the Lexology Navigator tool to compare the answers in the article with those from 20+ other jurisdictions.

 - a description and analysis of the affected relevant markets.

-Where a notification is subject to a full investigation (Phase II), the undertakings concerned may apply to the CPC for temporary approval of the concentration, provided that the conditions laid down by the Control of Concentrations between Undertakings Law are satisfied.
+Where a notification is subject to a full investigation (Phase II), the undertakings concerned may apply to the CPC for temporary approval of the concentration, provided that the conditions laid down by the law are satisfied.

-Publicity and confidentiality What provisions apply regarding publicity and confidentiality?
-The Commission for the Protection of Competition (CPC) will publish a description of all notifications in the Cyprus Official Gazette and on its website, indicating:
+The Commission for the Protection of Competition (CPC) will publish a description of all notifications in the Cyprus Official Gazetteand on its website, indicating: